How to Check if You Have a Travel Ban in the UAE

 Step 4: Enter Your Emirates ID Card Number

-Step 5: Follow the Instructions
+Step 5: Follow the instructions

 After entering your Emirates ID, follow the on-screen instructions to complete the process.
 If there’s a travel ban due to any financial or criminal case, you will be notified of its details.